 In January 2002 Bill visited the Ice Hotel with his wife Amy Somrak and their friends Allan and Pat Tuchman.
 Located in the arctic circle of Sweden, the hotel's owners rebuild the hotel every year.
 Temperatures outside the hotel can be as low as 40 degrees below freezing; inside the hotel temperatures are a comparatively warm 9 degrees fahrenheit.
 In this public radio piece Bill examines the hotel rooms, interviews its designer, and probes the hotel's appeal.
+The transcript for this piece follows.

 Bill I began to worry as the plane landed.
 I became alarmed when the flight attendant prepared by putting on a coat, a large scarf and gloves.
 I'd hoped for a few more minutes of warmth.